NSLS-II-BMM/BeamlineManual/docs/automation.rst

 :file:`<tab>.ini`, where :file:`<tab>` is the name of the tab from which the instructions were read.

-It is, therefor, a very good idea to give your tabs names that indicate something about the experiment being described on that tab.
+It is, therefore, a good idea to give your tabs names that indicate something about the experiment being described on that tab.

 The INI file (:numref:`Section %s <ini>`) contains the default values